-Recent work highlights a divergence between SFT and RL: while SFT is prone to overfitting and catastrophic forgetting, RL demonstrates superior generalization \citep{chu2025sft,huan2025does}.
+\textbf{Catastrophic Forgetting.}\quad Recent work highlights a divergence between SFT and RL: while SFT is prone to overfitting and catastrophic forgetting, RL demonstrates superior generalization \citep{chu2025sft,huan2025does}.
 To explain this, \citet{mukherjee2025reinforcement} observed that RL updates are typically sparse, affecting only specific parameter subnetworks, whereas SFT triggers dense, global updates.
-Alternatively, \citet{shenfeld2025rl} and \citet{chen2025retaining} argued that on-policy data generation—rather than the optimization objective—is the primary driver of knowledge retention.
-However, our analysis in \cref{sec:reward} suggests that the optimization objective remains critical; specifically, the implicit regularization (KL-constraint) inherent in reward-based objectives is essential for preserving prior knowledge. \paragraph{DPO for Reasoning} DPO tends to overly penalize rejected responses rather than strengthening the chosen ones~\citep{renlearning,azar2024general,pal2024smaug}, making it sub-optimal for reasoning.
+Alternatively, \citet{shenfeld2025rl} and \citet{chen2025retaining} argued that on-policy data generation---rather than the optimization objective---is the primary driver of knowledge retention.
+However, our analysis in \cref{sec:reward} suggests that the optimization objective remains critical: specifically, the implicit regularization (KL-constraint) inherent in reward-based objectives is essential for preserving prior knowledge.

+\textbf{DPO for Reasoning.}\quad DPO tends to overly penalize rejected responses rather than strengthening the chosen ones~\citep{renlearning,azar2024general,pal2024smaug}, making it sub-optimal for reasoning.
 To mitigate this, several variants have emerged: \citet{azar2024general} introduced IPO to regularize against overfitting; \citet{pal2024smaug} and \citet{meng2024simpo} encouraged a larger margin to incentivize learning from positive examples; and others \citep{hong2024orpo,wang2024enhancing} integrated SFT objectives to reinforce preferred responses.

-Furthermore, methods such as KTO \citep{ethayarajh2024kto} and BCO \citep{jung2025binary} utilize unpaired or binary feedback to reduce annotation costs.
-While BCO was originally designed for data efficiency, we demonstrate through theoretical and empirical analysis that its loss structure is uniquely suited to address the ranking inefficiencies of DPO while mitigating catastrophic forgetting during post-training for reasoning.
+Furthermore, methods such as KTO \citep{ethayarajh2024kto} and BCO \citep{jung2025binary} use unpaired or binary feedback to reduce annotation costs.
+While BCO was originally designed for data efficiency, we show, both analytically and empirically, that its loss structure is uniquely suited to address the ranking inefficiencies of DPO while mitigating catastrophic forgetting during post-training for reasoning.